StefanoHypersonic/Grid_gen/README.md

-# CFD_Propulsion_system
+# Structured grid generator for nozzle and machinery blades
-The following code is a  useful  demo for a future CFD code, that should solve with structured meshing, obtained through conformal transformation, common nozzle and blades configuration including shock waves.
-The code will be based on Godunov type approach vs classical difference schemes.
+The following code is a  useful mesh generator demo for a future CFD code.
+The structured meshes are generated through conformal transformation, applied to common nozzle and blades configuration.